Your rights

 Self-employed persons and freelancers must apply for voluntary occupational injury insurance to qualify for occupational injury coverage through National Insurance.

-The occupational injury coverage takes effect from the date on which NAV received your application.
+The occupational injury coverage takes effect from the date on which Nav received your application.
 It covers injury, illness and death while engaged in your business activity.

 Self-employed persons in small vessel transport and lighterage do not need to take out voluntary occupational injury insurance.